Massive boson stars: Stability and GW emission in head-on mergers: Single Boson Stars

 (with $R\equiv r_{99}$ the areal radius enclosing $99\%$ of the total (ADM) mass $M$, following Ref.~\cite{Helfer:2021brt}) increases monotonically along the ground–state sequence as \(|\phi_{\rm c}|\) grows.
 In particular, for relatively large self–interaction strengths \(\lambda\), we find that the compactness rises very steeply across regions~I and II, reaching values as high as \(\mathcal{C}\simeq 0.24\text{--}0.25\) by the onset of region~III.

-Our dynamical simulations indicate that such highly compact configurations are extremely sensitive to these numerically induced perturbations: even the small truncation and constraint–violation errors present in our initial data are sufficient to trigger motion along the unstable radial mode and lead to rapid collapse to a black hole.
+Our dynamical simulations indicate that such highly compact configurations are extremely sensitive to these numerically induced perturbations: even the small truncation and constraint-violation errors present in our initial data are sufficient to trigger motion along the unstable radial mode and lead to rapid collapse to a black hole.
+The stability classification and the associated collapse or migration times of the selected configurations are summarized in Fig.~\ref{fig:dynamic_stability}.

 To highlight the differences between the massive and solitonic models in the dynamical fate of unstable branches, we adopt the same segmentation of the mass–amplitude curve as in Ref.~\cite{Ge:2024itl} and follow their branch nomenclature: stable branches are denoted by S; unstable branches whose evolution leads to black–hole formation are denoted by UB (unstable–BH); unstable branches that, after radiating away energy while approximately conserving the Noether charge \(Q\), migrate to another stable branch are denoted by UM (unstable–migrating).
 For suitable choices of the solitonic potential, regions~I and III contain stable configurations with moderate compactness, whereas regions~II and IV are entirely populated by unstable configurations.
-Time evolutions show that, for configurations in the right part of region~II, with relatively large \(|\phi_{\rm c}|\), the dominant unstable mode typically exhibits UM behaviour: during the evolution these configurations shed a small amount of mass through scalar radiation and, under the approximate conservation of the Noether charge \(Q\), move along an almost constant–\(Q\) trajectory towards smaller \(|\phi_{\rm c}|\), eventually settling on stable configurations in region~III with slightly higher compactness.
+Time evolutions show that, for configurations in the right part of region~II, with relatively large \(|\phi_{\rm c}|\), the dominant unstable mode typically exhibits UM behaviour: during the evolution these configurations shed a small amount of mass through scalar radiation and, under the approximate conservation of the Noether charge $Q$, migrate along an almost constant--$Q$ trajectory towards larger $|\phi_c|$, eventually settling into stable configurations in region III with slightly higher compactness.

 By contrast, configurations in the left part of region~II, with smaller \(|\phi_{\rm c}|\), are mostly of UB type: their mass is already ``too large'', and no stable boson star in region~III can be found that could act as a possible final state and halt the collapse.
 As emphasized in Ref.~\cite{Ge:2024itl}, ``\textit{BSs starting on branch II\(_{\rm UB}\) (further left) have too large a mass to find their collapse halted by a stable BS configuration on the second bump and thus are doomed to form a BH.}''